robertstepanov/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+      Server-side routing and Middleware

 - [ ] Describe Middleware?

+      Adds extra funcionality to Express like authentication and logging.

 - [ ] Describe a Resource?

+      Helmet is a resource that can help secure api requests by adding a layer of security by hiding things that we don't want people to see or access.

 - [ ] What can the API return to help clients know if a request was successful?

+      http error and success codes

 - [ ] How can we partition our application into sub-applications?

+      By using routing.

 ## Minimum Viable Product